ChristopherJohnDestajo/Numerical-Methods-Calculator/README.md

-Open the main.cpp to start
+Open the main.cpp in the source files to start